-1) What are YOUR goals for this experience?
-Common objectives of students abroad include advancement in future profession, wish to expand personal and academic horizons, need for a change, and wish to challenge oneself with immersion in a new culture.

-2) Given the way the program is set up; how can you best prepare to meet your goals?
-For example, if one of your goals is truly being immersed in Spanish culture, yet you are going with a group of UW-Eau Claire students, how can you ensure that you do not spend too much time with other Americans?
+- 1) What are YOUR goals for this experience?
+Common goals of student travelers include advancement in a future profession, desire to expand personal and academic horizons, need for change, and wish to challenge oneself with immersion in a new culture. - 2) Given the way the program is set up, how can you best prepare to meet your goals?
+For example, if one of your goals is to truly be immersed in the Spanish language and culture, yet you will be taking classes with all international and/or American students, how can you ensure that you get out and interact with the local population?

-The information in this guide was current at the time of printing, though changes may occur at any time.
+The information in this guide was current at the time of printing, though changes may occur at any time